vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **cli** is used to override the CLI of the client - if “private”, the CLI will be hidden.
 If not specified, the CLI that the client has set is used.
 In case of a PSTN-originated call, the phone number of the person that initiated the call will be shown as the CLI.
 To use CLI, your Sinch account must have CLI capabilities enabled.

 **suppressCallbacks** if set to true, you are opting out of the callbacks for ACE and DiCE for this call.

-**record** is an optional parameter that instructs the system to record the call.
-Check the [recording](doc:voice-rest-api-recording) section for more information.

-**recordingOptions** is sent when record is set to true and specifies the details about the recording.
-See [RecordingOptions](doc:voice-rest-api-recording#section-recording-options) for more details.

 **dtmf** when the destination picks up, this DTMF tones will be played to the callee.
 Valid characters in the string are "0"-"9", "#" and "w".
 A "w" will render a 500 ms pause.
 Example: "ww1234#w#" will render a 1s pause, the DTMF tones "1", "2", "3", "4" and "#" followed by a 500 pause and finally the DTMF tone for "#".
 This can be used if the callout destination for instance require a conference PIN code or an extension to be entered.
 If there is a calling party, it will hear progress while the DTMF is sent.